 First, work with stakeholders to identify tractable HCRs and define performance metrics for the rules.

-Develop operating models tailored to the life history of the species and the quality of the data, skill of assessment model and anticipated impacts of climate change in that region.
+Develop operating models tailored to the life history of the species and the quality of the data, skill of assessment model, and anticipated impacts of climate change in that region.

 It will take more than just HCRs…

-Implementing the most effective HCRs is an important step toward climate resiliency, but more action is needed.
+Implementing the most effective HCRs is an important step toward climate resiliency, but additional actions are needed to support these tools.
 As climate change causes stocks to shift, we’ll have to adapt allocation strategies and increase cooperation across international borders.
 We’ll also need to work to help fishers improve socioeconomic resilience to mitigate the impacts of climate change.
 But through innovation, policy changes, and most of all, science, U.S. fisheries can be ready for whatever climate change throws their way.